foldda/rda/README.md

 [^2]: A more detailed explanation of RDA encoding rule can be found in this repo's wiki.

-## The Problem To Solve (And The Idea)
+## The Targeted Problem

-Reliable cross-program data exchange, such as between a browser app and its service-hosting remote server, or between an IoT device and its control console, are often more complex and more difficult to build, as the involved programs may have different business requirements and use different data models.
-Normally it involves building custom pipelines on dedicated hardware connecting the communicating parties, and either having an 'agreed' format (i.e. a schema) for the data exchange or having the pipelines to do the schema conversion.
+Isolated, independently running programs, such as between a browser applet and its service-hosting remote server, or between an IoT device and its control console, often need to exhange data over the network in a collabration.
+Reliable cross-program data exchange as such are often more complex and more difficult to build, as these programs may have incompatible data models due to their different business requirements.
+Normally it requires building custom pipelines on dedicated hardware connecting the communicating parties, and either having an 'agreed' format (i.e. a schema) for the data exchange or having the pipelines to do the schema conversion.

 <div align='center'>
 <img src='img/Pre-Charian-data-transport.png' width='550' align='center'>
 </div>

-Building these data exchange pipelines are expected to be expensive and time-consuming because, in an analogy, it is like sending parcels to people through ad hoc transport and delivery arrarangements instead of using the generic postal services from the Post Office.
+Building these dedicated pipelines are normally expensive and time-consuming because, in an analogy, it is like sending parcels to people through ad hoc transport and delivery arrarangements instead of using the generic postal services from the Post Office.

 <div align='center'>
 <img src='img/Pre-Post-office-system.png' width='470' align='center'>